-From Rio Tuba, you need to ride a boat to Balabac.
+From Rio Tuba, ride a passenger boat to Balabac.

 Travel time is 4 hours, boat fare is P370.
-The schedule of the boat is anywhere from 9AM to 12 noon, it leaves immediately once all seats are taken.
-Normally, there is only one schedule for the boat via Rio Tuba-Balabac route.
+Normally, there is only one schedule for the boat via Rio Tuba-Balabac route, which is anywhere from 9AM to 12 noon.
+The boat leaves immediately once all seats are taken.
 A boatman told us they make a second trip depending on the number of passengers, but I get the impression that this rarely happens.